fuerth/werkstadt-2031/README.md

 Start the svelte dev-webserver.

-This is usefull while working on a svelte component.
+This is useful while working on a svelte component.
 ## `npm 11ty`

 Start the 11ty webserver.